isomerpages/pris-test/_learn-about-corrections/Inmates Regime/Basic Needs of Inmates.md

 ![](/images/Prison%20Life/2022-PrisonAdmission-KitBox-4.jpg)

-These are washed, replenished and exchanged on a regular basis.
+These are washed, replenished or exchanged on a regular basis.

 **Medical Care**<br>
 ![](/images/Prison%20Life/2022-PrisonRegime-MedicalCare-1.jpg)